luxonis/depthai-experiments/reshaping-openvino-model/README.md

 # Reshaping OpenVINO model

-This script allows you to reshape the OpenVINO model input.
+This script allows you to reshape the OpenVINO model input layer.

+This way, if your model normally accepts 300x300 input, you can change the dimensions to any value, e.x.
+200x200

 ## Using docker